-We have audited the accompanying financial report of Sheffield Resources Limited, which comprises the statement of financial position as at 30 June 2011, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration for Sheffield Resources Limited.
+We have audited the accompanying financial report of Sheffield Resources Limited ("the company"), which comprises the consolidated statement of financial position as at 30 June 2012, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration for the consolidated entity.
+The consolidated entity comprises the company and the entities it controlled at the year's end or from time to time during the financial year.

-Directors' Responsibility for the Financial Report
+Directors' responsibility for the financial report